tokamak-network/tokamak-thanos/packages/contracts-bedrock/README.md

 refer to [SOLIDITY_UPGRADES.md](./meta/SOLIDITY_UPGRADES.md) to understand the process for updating to newer Solidity versions.

+### Frozen Code

+From time to time we need to ensure that certain files remain frozen, as they may be under audit or a large PR is in the works and we wish to avoid a large rebase.
+In order to enforce this, a hardcoded list of contracts is stored in `./scripts/checks/check-frozen-files.sh`.
+Any change which affects the resulting init or source code of that contract will cause a failure in CI.

+In order to remove a file from the freeze it must be removed from the check file.

 ## Deployment

 The smart contracts are deployed using `foundry`.
 The `DEPLOYMENT_OUTFILE` env var will determine the filepath that the